Medical Extrusion Materials

 Medical Industry Compliance

 There are many certifications and regulations, particularly in the medical industry, that your medical tubing materials need to meet to be safe.
 These regulations can differ depending on your applications.
 If your tube is exposed to X-ray radiation, for example, you can’t use materials that are radiopaque because it would result in an unacceptable image.

 Custom Extrusion Services from Duke Extrusion

 With our custom co-extrusion process, we can combine the beneficial properties of two materials by extruding them at the same time into a single tube.
 The materials can be arranged in concentric tube-on-tube configurations, or with striping of the materials in a single lumen for added benefits.
 In multi-lumen coextrusions, we can isolate materials to specific areas of the tubing’s cross-section.

-In addition to co-extrusion, we also offer other extrusion services, including:
+In addition to co-extrusion, we also offer other custom extrusion services, including:

 - Custom Single Lumen Tubing